Jenna Ortega: Personal life

-Ortega stated that she would like to be a "private person" and not discuss her romantic life publicly, believing that it distracts audiences from her work.
-She has described the concept of celebrity as "absolutely ridiculous".
-Ortega has said that her friends and family give her a sense of safety that helps her deal with the more challenging parts of her career, adding that her family "keep[s] [her] feet on the ground".
-She states that growing up in an industry dominated by adults forced her to mature faster than normal.
+Ortega has said she would like to be a "private person" and not discuss her romantic life publicly, believing that it distracts audiences from her work.
+She has called the concept of celebrity "absolutely ridiculous".
+Ortega has said that her friends and family give her a sense of safety that helps her deal with the more challenging parts of her career, and that growing up in an industry dominated by adults forced her to mature faster than normal.

-Ortega stated in 2025 that she has obsessive–compulsive disorder.
+In 2025, Ortega said she has anxiety and obsessive–compulsive disorder.